GIFT CERTIFICATES NOW AVAILABLE!

 6. Who should be my Trustee?

-Most people name themselves first, then a spouse or trusted person as successor trustee — someone responsible and organized who will carry out your wishes when the time comes.
+Most people name themselves first, then a trusted person as successor trustee — someone who will carry out your wishes when the time comes.

 7. Do I still need a Will if I have a Trust?